 In other words, they’re a way of attracting customers that are much more likely to convert a website visit into a sale.
 Whereas most users will browse an incredible number of products before they purchase anything, users searching for your precise terms are far more likely to leave having spent money.

 12. Perform extensive research

 Research is absolutely essential to an accurate and efficient product description.
 We’ve already discussed how it’s important to create buyer personas, but there are a number of other ways in which research can help too.

-• Competitor research – take a look at how you’re competitors write their product descriptions.
+• Competitor research – take a look at how your competitors write their product descriptions.
 Do they do anything that you don’t?
 What language do they use?
 What tone of voice do they employ?

 • Analytical data – use the analytical data that you’ve already accumulated.
 When do certain types of product sell well?
 What’s making them sell well?
 How can you incorporate that into your product descriptions?

 If you’re serious about SEO and ensuring your product descriptions are truly optimised for Google, it’s absolutely essential that your content is not duplicated anywhere else on the web.
 Duplication can seriously damage a website’s Google ranking and make it difficult for users to find your business online.
 This is one of the principal reasons demand has soared for original content in recent years and a greater number of businesses are taking precautions to protect their intellectual property.
 There are a number of ways you can do this;